2023 Dutch Open (darts): Seeds

-Seeding will take place in accordance of the WDF Main Table, version January 11th 2023.
-The players will be seeded in accordance with WDF regulations, but not always as the first match in the section.
-The first byes go to the seeded players, but after that the byes are equally divided across the sheets in a random place on the sheet.
-The provisional list of seeds and invited players is as follows.
+Seeding took place in accordance with the WDF Main Table ranking on 11 January 2023.
+The players were seeded in accordance with WDF regulations, but not always as the first match in the section.
+The first byes went to the seeded players, but after that the byes were equally divided across the sheets in a random place on the sheet.
+The list of seeds and invited players was as follows.
 Berry van Peer was a champion, without a seeding position.